Assisted living communities in Kentucky provide a home for people who cannot live independently and need support services. They offer:

 – Help with activities of daily living, like eating and bathing, and instrumental activities of daily living like money management and housekeeping

 – Assistance with self-administering medication

-Dementia-specific assisted living (often called “memory care”) is considered special programming by the state.
-These residences require additional training for staff (see below), as well as programs and activities that are particularly for people with Alzheimer’s disease or another related dementia.
-A list of the features and resources that make the place appropriate for residents with dementia must be provided to anyone interested.
+Dementia-specific assisted living is often called memory care or Alzheimer’s care.
+These residences require additional training for staff and programs with different activities that are specifically for people with Alzheimer’s or another related disease like vascular, frontotemporal, or Lewy body dementia.
+A list of the features and resources that make the residence appropriate for people with dementia must be provided to anyone interested.

 Rooms for residents in assisted living must be at least 200 square feet for one or two people.
 The maximum number of people allowed in one room is two, if roommates have agreed to live together.
 Every bedroom has a private bathroom with a tub or shower.
 All building codes must be followed, with annual inspections by fire marshals and health inspectors.